 Related: Iconic Department Stores We Miss

-In 2020, the retailer said it would close 200 stores nationwide.
-It's part of a multi-year project to revamp the company amid declining sales and fewer in-store visitors, much of that thanks to competitors including Amazon and Target stealing away shoppers.
-Among the hardest-hit states in this round of closures: New York, where seven stores will close, California, where five will close, and Washington, which will lose four locations.
+In 2020, the retailer even announced plans to close 200 stores nationwide amid declining sales and fewer in-store visitors, much of that thanks to competitors including Amazon and Target stealing shoppers.
+In a round of closures announced in January, 37 stores were on the docket, including in New York, where seven stores will close, California, where five will close, and Washington, which will lose four locations.

 Bed Bath & Beyond isn't the only retailer cutting back on bricks-and-mortar locations.
-Macy's has also released a list of store closures for this year.
-Included are six full department stores and a Bloomingdale’s outlet shop.
-The department-store giant has targeted 125 total closures by 2023.
-CVS also recently announced a round of closings, saying that it will shutter 900 of its nearly 10,000 stores over the next three years while it pivots away from retail and toward providing more health-care services.
+Macy's has also released a list of store closures for this year and targeted 125 total closures by 2023.
+CVS also recently announced a round of closings, saying it will shutter 900 of its nearly 10,000 stores over the next three years while it pivots away from retail and toward health-care services.